-To learn more about this serious disease and its vaccination, please visit the Hepatitis B Foundation website.
+To learn more about this serious disease and its vaccination, please read the information sheet.

-Visit the Student Health Center if you desire to receive a vaccination against Hepatitis B or Meningitis.
+Visit the Student Health Center if you wish to receive a vaccination against Hepatitis B or Meningitis.

 Disclaimer: WLC does not necessarily endorse everything on the following websites, but they are provided as a service to obtain furthur information on health topics.

 Dieting and Nutrition

 Health Services is happy to assist faculty and staff with day-to-day concerns.
 Please stop and see us if you have mild health concerns.
 We are also able to offer more extensive services, lab work and vaccinations and pass that on to you at our cost.
 Individuals will want to consider coming to Health Services for work related travel screenings and vaccinations.
 We are not able to bill third party insurance at this time.